Doyle Wolfgang von Frankenstein: 2013-present: Solo act

 The album was independently produced and released by Doyle's own Monsterman Records.
 The official CD release was in October 2013 in major retailers such as Best Buy and FYE.
 There is an "advance copy" that was sold at shows on the Danzig "Legacy Tour", as well as from Doyle's official website.
 This pre-released advance is lacking a 13th track, released on the final cut, entitled "Drawing Down The Moon".

 In May 2014, Doyle announced he was teaming up with Alan Robert, bassist of Life of Agony, for a special Halloween 2014 issue of Robert's award-winning Killogy comic series.
 Robert said that this was a continuation of his original Killogy comic series but issue will surround Doyle's character.
 The issue will be published by IDW Publishing.

 Doyle set out on the 2015 "Abominator Tour" in March, hitting the road as an opening act for Mushroomhead through April, with headlining dates continuing after into May.
 Dr. Chud left the band shortly before the band's first tour "Annihilate America" in 2014, and was replaced by Anthony "Tiny" Biuso midway through the 2015 tour.
 Shortly after, "Tiny" stated that he would no longer be playing with the band and would not continue on the remainder of the tour.
 A replacement was found immediately: Brandon Pertzborn, the latest tour drummer of Black Flag.
 "Left Hand" Graham was replaced for the 2015 tour and the band featured DieTrich Thrall on bass instead.

+In May 2017, Doyle’s second studio album Doyle II: As We Die was released.
+Doyle toured in support of the album through 2017 and 2018.

+Doyle was scheduled to tour alongside Life of Agony in 2020, however it was cancelled due to the Covid-19 pandemic.
+Doyle returned to tour in 2022, embarking on the "Abominate the World as We Die" tour in the Spring of that year.
+In Spring 2024, Doyle once again embarked on another US headling tour.

+In 2025, Doyle was inducted into The Metal Hall of Fame as a solo artist.

+2016-present: Misfits reunion

 On May 12, 2016, it was announced that Glenn Danzig, Jerry Only, and Doyle would perform together as "The Original Misfits" for the first time in 33 years.
 They reunited for two headlining shows in September 2016 at the Riot Fest in Chicago and Denver.
+In December 2017, the reunited lineup performed two concerts at the MGM Grand Garden Arena in Las Vegas and The Forum in Inglewood, California.
+In 2018, the band played at the Prudential Center in Newark, New Jersey and in 2019 at the Allstate Arena in suburban Chicago.
+The group played more shows together in 2021 and 2022, most recently they played at Coachella in 2025.